October 2022 United Kingdom government crisis: Parliament

 MPs must vote by walking through an aye lobby or a no lobby, and an unnamed Conservative MP described this part of the process as "chaos".
 In claims that were undermined by a subsequent Speaker's inquiry, Conservative whips were accused of manhandling and bullying backbenchers into voting against the motion; Labour MP Chris Bryant said that he saw MPs "physically manhandled through the voting lobby", mentioning deputy prime minister Thérèse Coffey and business secretary Jacob Rees-Mogg.
 During the vote the chief whip of the Conservative Party, Wendy Morton, and the deputy chief whip, Craig Whittaker, were believed to have resigned.
 Later that evening, the speaker Lindsay Hoyle tasked the Serjeant at Arms of the House of Commons and other parliamentary officials with investigating the allegations.
 The motion was defeated by a vote of 326–230, with 324 Conservative MPs opposing it.
 On 1 November, the investigation concluded that while the atmosphere had been "tense" during the fracking vote, there was no evidence of "undue influence" on MPs.
 Charles Walker called the Truss ministry "a shambles and a disgrace... utterly appalling", commenting of its supporters that he had "had enough of talentless people" for whom "it’s in their own personal interest to achieve a ministerial position".

 During Prime Minister's Questions on 19 October, Keir Starmer, the Leader of the Opposition, questioned why Truss had not resigned, to which Truss responded: "I am a fighter and not a quitter."
 The next day, Truss announced that she would resign.

+Resignation

+On 20 October, Truss stated her intention to resign as prime minister.

+Truss, as a former prime minister, is eligible to draw on the Public Duty Costs Allowance.
+This allowance can pay up to £115,000 per year towards reimbursement of the authenticated costs former prime ministers face in continuing to fulfil the public duties associated with being a former prime minister.
+Keir Starmer said "She shouldn't take that entitlement.
+After 44 days she has not earned the right to that entitlement, she should turn it down".
+Fact-checking charity Full Fact noted the commonly mis-characterised nature of the allowance - it is not "salary” or a “pension”, and former prime ministers do not simply 'get' the money".
+Truss claimed £101,332 of this allowance in 2023-24 and £97,152 in 2024-25.